- Written by Dr.Mehmet Demircioglu

 Blood donation close to surgery can become a problem

 FUE is performed under local anesthesia in most cases, and it is not expected to involve major blood loss.
-Still, recent blood donation can matter if it leaves you tired, lightheaded, dehydrated, or borderline anemic.
+Still, recent blood donation can matter if it leaves you tired, lightheaded, dehydrated, bruised, or borderline anemic.
 FUE asks the body to heal thousands of small skin openings.
-I want you hydrated, medically stable, and rested.
+I need you medically stable, hydrated, and rested.

-The exact timing depends on the donation type, your baseline hemoglobin, your health history, your surgery size, and your clinic’s protocol.
+The timing question is not the same for every donation.
 A small donation many weeks earlier is different from giving blood shortly before travel, sleeping badly, and then arriving for surgery after a long flight.
-If you donated recently, share that with the clinic before the date is locked.
+The donation type, baseline hemoglobin, symptoms after donation, health history, surgery size, and clinic protocol all matter.
+If you donated recently, share the date before the surgery date is locked.

 Do not hide a recent donation because you are afraid the surgery will be delayed.
 A short delay is much better than performing elective surgery when the blood count, blood pressure, hydration, or general condition is not ready.
 If fainting or dizziness is part of the story, mention it early instead of treating it as embarrassment.